shader-slang/slang-llvm/README.md

 Limitiations
 ============

-* At the moment only contains a sample 'llvm-direct' that compiles from some source to object
+* At the moment only contains a sample 'clang-direct' that compiles from some source to object
 * Only works on Visual Studio

 Building LLVM/Clang